MicrosoftDocs/learn/learn-pr/azure/open-ai-dotnet-text-completions/includes/5-exercise-improve-completion-quality.md

 Here we want to give the model an out or let it know it's OK if it doesn't know how to do something.

-In the case, there is not a direct translation of _catio-tent_ from English to Spanish.
+In the case, there isn't a direct translation of _catio-tent_ from English to Spanish.
 So let's create a prompt that lets the model tell us that.

 ### Provide an alternative output

 1. Make sure the `exampleReview` variable is initialized to `"The cat never got into the catio-tent."`.
-1. Find the `promptForTranslation` variable and update it so that the model has a chance to say if the review to translate does not make sense.
+1. Find the `promptForTranslation` variable and update it so that the model has a chance to say if the review to translate doesn't make sense.

     ```csharp
     string promptForTranslation = $"""